-Venoy James and Eva Buhler Turner: Venoy was born September 5, 1920 in Taber, Alberta, Canada to William Eugean and Myrtle Iva Bryant Turner.
+Venoy James and Eva Buhler Turner: Venoy was born September 5, 1920, in Taber, Alberta, Canada to William Eugene and Myrtle Iva Bryant Turner.
 His childhood and youth are unknown except that he graduated from Lehi High School.

-Eva was born November 5, 1920 in Highland, Utah to Alma Herman and Hazel Selina Loveridge Buhler.
+Eva was born November 5, 1920, in Highland, Utah to Alma Herman and Hazel Selina Loveridge Buhler (q.v.).
 Eva went to first grade at the Highland School taught by Helen Smith, grades two through four at the Harrington School with teachers Miss Collins and Mary Wilson and grades five and six at the Forbes School where her teachers were Rulon Brimhall, Jane McPherson, Margaret Hays, Miss Law, Miss Carson, Annabelle Miller, Norman Wing and Elva Smith.
-In the upper grades her teachers were Edgar Booth, Ruth Chipman, Mary Ashby, Miss Boco, Miss Bassinger, Iva Carson, Helen Smith (same as first grade teacher), Earl Holmstead, Charles Walker, Jesse M Walker, Grant Ingersoll, K.J.
-Bird, John H Webb, LaVere Wadley and Luther Giddings.
-In High School she became a member of the National Honor Society, was main typist for the school paper, was valedictorian for her seminary class and was one of the top five honor students.
+In the upper grades her teachers were Edgar Booth, Ruth Chipman, Mary Ashby, Miss Boco, Miss Bassinger, Iva Carson, Helen Smith (same as first grade teacher), Earl Holmstead, Charles Walker, Jesse M. Walker, Grant Ingersoll, K.J.
+Bird, John H. Webb, LaVere Wadley and Luther Giddings.
+In high school she became a member of the National Honor Society, was main typist for the school paper, valedictorian for her seminary class, and one of the top five honor students.

 She remembers moving from their large home and living in a much smaller home across the street to the south during the depression because they lost their home, as so many people did.

 She helped out on the farm by tromping and loading hay, shocking and threshing grain, picking cucumbers, tomatoes and strawberries.
 When she was thirteen she began working for neighbors to help with the family expenses.
 She also worked at the Alpine School Board Office.